Pay-Per-Click Vs. SEO. What is better for your business?

 SEO VS. PPC

 The questions always comes up when speaking with various different types of business owners and companies.
 It is a very valid questions.
-When it comes to advertising your business you should ask this question, but you should also understand the difference and know the pros and cons of both forms of Internet marketing.
+When it comes to advertising your business you should ask this question, but you should also understand the difference and know the pros and cons of both forms of Internet marketing, for example, some people use something like bigcommerce seo to drive traffic to their online store, however others prefer the option of having advertisers pay for their adverts to shown on a website.
 One of the biggest problems is that most Internet Advertising Companies are not telling you what is best for your business, but more what is best for their bottom line.
 So a lot of people want to know, what is the answer to this questions?

 Well, there is not simple answer!
 They are both very good forms of advertising for your website, but it really all depends what your companies specific situation and circumstances are.
 Factors like: